aerilxx/nclusion_takehome/README.md

 1. Using ChatGPT to gnerate the README and function level doumentation
 2. Using Postman for API documentation
-3. Using ChatGPT to format beautiful matrix in the shell script
+3. Using ChatGPT to format beautiful matrix in the shell script, fix typo and generate more comprehensive unit test
 4. Black for auto fix linting.